Tuesday, March 10, 2026

 Dustin Fuhs

 Dustin Fuhs is the founder and Editor-in-Chief of 6ix Retail, Toronto's premier source for retail and hospitality industry news.
 As the former Editor-in-Chief of Retail Insider, Canada's most-read retail trade publication, Dustin brings over two decades of expertise spanning retail, marketing, entertainment and hospitality sectors.
-His experience includes leadership roles with industry giants such as The Walt Disney Company, The Hockey Hall of Fame, Starbucks and Blockbuster.
+His experience includes roles with industry giants such as The Walt Disney Company, The Hockey Hall of Fame, The Canadian Opera Company, Starbucks Canada and Blockbuster.

-Recognized as a RETHINK Retail Top Retail Expert in 2024 and 2025, Dustin delivers insider perspectives on Toronto's evolving retail landscape, from emerging brands to established players reshaping the city's commercial districts.
+Recognized as a RETHINK Retail Top Retail Expert in 2024, 2025 and 2026, Dustin delivers insider perspectives on Toronto's evolving retail landscape, from emerging brands to established players reshaping the city's commercial districts.

 Subscribe